-Powerful desktop systems - These systems make technology more affordable and available.
+Powerful desktop systems-These systems make technology more affordable and available.
 Users see advantages in having more control over applications.
 Therefore this technology has resulted in in-house management of systems that previously used a third party.

-Trend toward distributed processing - In the past, data and key applications resided on a mainframe, and the main issue was whether the companies contracted with an outside vendor for the use of its mainframe or acquired one on their own, hoping this investment would meet their needs in the years to come.
+Trend toward distributed processing-In the past, data and key applications resided on a mainframe, and the main issue was whether the companies contracted with an outside vendor for the use of its mainframe or acquired one on their own, hoping this investment would meet their needs in the years to come.
 Today, systems are much more complex.
 More companies are moving toward client/server technology and distributed processing, where data and applications reside in various locations throughout the organization.
 In the transaction processing arena, this trend allows users to make use of smaller, less costly systems for some applications.
 In the disaster recovery area, the same trend creates increased complexity as companies strive to have adequate recovery plans in place.
-Distributed processing and client/server architectures make the disaster recovery vendor's job more complex, but they also offer more opportunity to provide additional services.
+Distributed processing and client/server architectures make the disaster recovery vendor's job more complex, but it also offers more opportunities to provide additional services.

-Mobile Data Center - One way that disaster recovery vendors are dealing with supporting distributed systems is through use of mobile data centers.
-These transportable centers can be quickly moved to a work group site that has suffered a system loss and can support most functions for such groups.
+Mobile Data Center-One way that disaster recovery vendors are dealing with supporting distributed systems is through use of mobile data centers.
+These transportable centers can support most functions for such groups and be quickly moved to a work group site that has suffered a system loss.

-Cellular Technology - In the credit card processing area, cellular technology is allowing transactions to be made from locations that previously went unserved, including fast food restaurants and taxicabs.
+Cellular Technology-In the credit card processing area, cellular technology is allowing transactions to be made from locations that previously went unserved, including fast food restaurants and taxicabs.

 The expansion of the cellular phone business, especially with new digital capabilities, affects processing services in the demand for billing services.

-ATM Machines - The convenience of ATM machines has led to ongoing increased demand and usage.
+ATM Machines-The convenience of ATM machines has led to ongoing increased demand and usage.
 National networks allow cardholders to conduct transactions while traveling.
 As banks and retailers offer additional services through the ATM in the future, opportunities for increased transactions for processing services vendors will open up.

-Smart Cards - While still comparatively in its infancy, much attention is being focused today on the capabilities of smart cards.
-These devices allow transactions to be conducted through use of a credit-card sized device that stores updatable electronic data on an embedded computer chip.
+Smart cards-While still comparatively in its infancy, much attention is being focused today on the capabilities of smart cards.
+These devices allow transactions to be conducted through use of a credit-card-sized device that stores updatable electronic data on an embedded computer chip.
 Transportation authorities in New York City are looking at using this technology for collecting tolls.
+As noted earlier, smart cards are a key component of the president's health care reform initiative.

-EDI - EDI has proved to be a cost-effective alternative to paper transactions.
+EDI-EDI has proved to be a cost-effective alternative to paper transactions.
 As standards for this technology are finalized, its usage is expected to continue to rise.
-Companies are finding that it is less costly and more timely to conduct business electronically than with paper-based systems.
-The growth in EDI for purchasing, claims processing and various other applications will increase the number of transactions conducted which previously were handled manually.
+Companies are finding it is less costly and more timely to conduct business electronically than with paper-based systems.
+The growth in EDI for purchasing, claims processing and various other applications will increase the number of transactions conducted which were previously handled manually.

-C Key Issues and Trends
+Key Issues and Trends